twse/bobsgame-extras/README.md

 Want to be a show-off?
 Impress your friends?
 This is the place.
 Robert Pelloni offers a few wallpapers for you.
 In any case, please feel free to download these and use them on your desktop.

 ## Nintendo 3DS Skin
-Use theme managers (e.g. Anemone, CHMM, Themely, ThemePack...) to replace the skin.
+Use theme managers (Anemone, CHMM, Themely, ThemePack, etc. etc. etc.) to replace the skin.
 The skin was created with 3DS Theme Editor.

 ## Sound Scheme
 Use this to replace system sounds or change it through the sound settings (e.g. in **Control Panel** in Windows or **System Setup** in OS/2, it is located under **Sounds and Multimedia: Sounds: Sound Events** in Windows 9x or ME, **Sounds** in Windows 2000, **Sounds and Audio Devices** in Windows XP (also in **Sounds, Speech, and Audio Devices** if using category view), and under **Sound** (also in **Hardware and Sound** or **Personalization** in icon view) in Windows Vista or higher, BeOS, OS/2 and more, and **Sound and Audio Devices** on ReactOS).
 The sound scheme was created with Windows Sound Recorder (Windows XP version) and Wavosaur.

-macOS only allows the user to change the alert sound.
+macOS only allows changing the alert sound.

 ### Index of sound events
 | Windows name      | OS/2 name                 | Filename             |